-The College adopts an informed and evidence based approach to teaching and learning.
+The College adopts an informed approach to teaching and learning.
 This approach is supported by a restorative and tiered approach as outlined by the School Wide Positive Behaviour Support Framework (SWPBS).

 To achieve its primary purpose of providing young people with an excellent and balanced education, which develops their talents and capabilities, the College provides: